 Brainwriting is gaining traction among businesses around the world as a technique to solve tough problems by generating creative ideas from employees.
 Brainwriting is an advanced method of idea generation compared to traditional brainstorming.
 The biggest advantage of brainwriting is the absence of social anxiety and the fear of being judged for your ideas.

-Here we’ll cover what brainwriting is, how does it differ from brainstorming, and methods for you to use for implementing brainwriting sessions to solve your biggest challenges.
+Here we’ll cover what brainwriting is, how it differs from brainstorming, and methods for you to use for implementing brainwriting sessions to solve your biggest challenges.

 What is Brainwriting?

 Brainwriting is an innovative way to solve problems and invite new ideas.
 It is similar to brainstorming in the way that it encourages creative problem-solving ideas from a group.
 However, the difference between brainstorming and brainwriting is that in brainstorming everyone discusses the idea aloud and in brainwriting participants write down their ideas on a piece of paper and share them anonymously with the leader.
 This gives the participants more confidence as they feel less judged by others for their words or thoughts.